thewtex/thesis/strain_estimation/strain_estimation.rst

 .. math::  f^1_0 = \frac{f_1 - f_{-1}} { 2 h } + \mathcal{O}(h^{2})

 This approximation is, therefore, *second-order accurate*.
-Strain calculated using the central difference method to compute the displacement gradient are shown in |central_difference_strain|.
+Strain calculated using the central difference method to compute the displacement gradient is shown in |central_difference_strain|.

 .. image:: images/central_difference_strain.png